 - YES to organics when we can afford them, avoiding the Dirty Dozen when we can’t

-- YES to more homemade and less rocessed foods
+- YES to more homemade and minimally-processed foods

-The fact of the matter is that the food our moms fed us is not the same food we buy in the stores today.
+The food our grandparents ate is not the same food we buy in the stores today.
 For better AND worse, technology has changed our food supply.
 I personally think it’s in our best interests to be informed about food technology and how it can impact our future health and that of our kids.
-Some more food reading is also on my list for the year.

 Based on the reading I’ve done so far and what my gut tells me, these are the areas I want to improve on.
 Your list may look slightly different.

-Create your own list.
-It doesn’t have to be as long as mine.
-Maybe it’s as simple as “let’s eat more meals at home”.
+Your list doesn’t have to be as long as mine.
+Maybe it’s as simple as “let’s eat more meals at home.”
 That’s a great place to start, so don’t compare.
 Think about YOUR family and how you want to improve your family’s diet.

 Once you know where you want to grow, I suggest you find some good books on the topic.

-If you want to stock up on homemade convenience items, then grab a copy of Not Your Mother’s Make-Ahead and Freeze Cookbook.
+If you want to stock up on homemade convenience items, grab a copy of Not Your Mother’s Make-Ahead and Freeze Cookbook.
 Ahem.
 You’ll have everything you need to know about freezer cooking right there at your fingertips.
 (My other cookbooks, Good Cheap Eats and Good Cheap Eats Dinner in 30 Minutes or Less are also focused on homemade meals made from whole ingredients.)